califano-lab/ARACNe3/README.md

 ### Steps required to run ARACNe3
 1. Normalize a gene expression profile for sequencing depth in each sample.
 2. Run `ARACNe3` according to command line instructions below.

 ### Optional ways to run ARACNe3
 1. Customizing the population percentage from which to subsample for network generation, or to remove subsampling (`--subsample 1`).
-1. Removing the MaxEnt pruning step will preserve every edge that passes the FDR/FWER Pruning Step.
+2. Removing the MaxEnt pruning step will preserve every edge that passes the FDR/FWER Pruning Step.
-2. Customizing the FDR/FWER restriction for the first pruning step.
+3. Customizing the FDR restriction for the first pruning step.
 For an FDR restriction, the first pruning step rejects the null hypothesis for edges based on the Benjamini-Hochberg Procedure.
-For a FWER restriction, this pruning step rejects the null hypothesis based on control of the Family Wise Error Rate.
+4. Control for the Family Wise Error Rate (FWER) instead of the FDR during the first pruning step (`--FWER`).
+If chosen, `--alpha` will be chosen as the FWER control parameter.

 ### Output of ARACNe3
-`ARACNe3` will output a file `output_(FINAL NETWORK SIZE).txt` in a directory path provided by the user (e.g. `test/output/output_127304.txt`).
-This file shows every significant interaction in three columns:
+`ARACNe3` will output a file for each subnetwork (`-x`) requested with the name "`output_subnet#.txt`Q in a directory path provided by the user.
+Each file shows every significant interaction in three columns:
 1. The regulator.
 2. The target.
 3. The MI (Mutual Information) of the pair.